 We’ll be honest with you: Portuguese do food pretty well.
 There’s the famous Francesinha, of course.
 But there’s also Porto-style tripe, white bean stew; there’s “prego” (rump steak with ham and a fried egg), “chanfana” (slow-cooked goat with wine and spices), “moelas”, “patanisca”, “bacalhau”… and the list goes on forever.
 Porto’s food can be easily considered comfort food.

 Whenever we want to show what Portuguese cuisine means in only one dish (a task which is both difficult and stifling) we think of … “Cozido à Portuguesa” (literally translated: “Boilt a la Portuguese”).
 Do not be fooled by its simple name though, this is considered by many to be the national dish (we cannot say 100% of Portuguese agree with this, but then again, try getting two Portuguese to decide what is the best sweet made in Portugal and you could be in for hours of discussion).
-Book a Food Tour today and get exclusive access to an online show cooking class: you'll learn how to make Cozido à Portuguesa.
-Always with the guidance of our food-obsessed tour guides.
+We invite you to book a Food Tour today toget exclusive access to an online show cooking class where you'll learn how to make Cozido à Portuguesa.
+Always with the guidance of our food-obsessed tour guide.

 Let’s be honest, when we choose a travel destination, there’s one thing that immediately goes to the top of our list: taste the local food!
 While it’s true that we simply want to indulge our palate with new flavors, we also know that a food experience usually adds something more: you taste the food of locals, you get to interact with them, you learn something about the place and the food, and sometimes, you even make new friends.
 Overall, it’s an enriching experience, which is why we travel in the first place.